 As hard as it may be to believe, there are more accolades given out in the auto industry than there are entertainment award shows on television.
 "North American Car of the Year"; "Green Car of the Year"; "Most Delightful Small Car of the Year."
 Yes, the last one is real.

 On a drive up the Hudson River Valley this past Labor Day weekend, I was surprised to discover yet another that makes them all seem pedestrian by comparison.

 Cruising along in a bright orange Dodge Challenger SRT8, I came upon a group of about two dozen particularly burly Harley Davidson owners out on a ride.
 Fully aware of how little my life would be worth if I caused a problem for these leather clad guys and gals, I gave them as much leeway as I could and slowly began to pass.
 As I did, heads started to turn, and one of the rider's eyes fixed on mine.
-When I realized he was raising his fist in my direction, I wasn't sure if I should hit the brakes or gun it and get my butt out of there.
+When I realized he was raising his fist in my direction, I wasn't sure if I should hit the breaks or gun it and get my butt out of there.